-Events can be tested during development to check that they are being received and validate correctly.
+Events can be tested during development to check that they are being received and validated correctly.
 Events should be tested in your DEV environment and modified if necessary before publishing the event schema to your LIVE environment and publishing a game update.

-Four QA tools can be accessed from the SETUP section of the navigation menu on your DEV and LIVE environments.
+Three QA tools can be accessed from the SETUP section of the navigation menu on your DEV and LIVE environments.

-- Event Browser : Lets you inspect the last 100 events of each event type that have been stored in either the valid or invalid event stores.
-You can filter the results in the event browser by event type of userID.
-This can be very useful if you are playing the game as you can filter for your userID and inspect your events within a couple of minutes of you recording them in the game.
+- Event Browser : This tools allows you to inspect the last 100 events of each event type that have been stored in either the valid or invalid event stores.
+You can filter the results in the event browser by event type or userID.
+This can be very useful if you are playing the game as you can filter for your userID and inspect your events within a couple of minutes of you recording them in the game

 Duplicate events occur when the game has not received an OK on sending the events but it has already managed to send the events.
 It will then retry and the same event will be received twice by collect.
 Our SDK’s as of version 4.1 will send a unique ID for each event, once we see the same ID twice we will consider the second one invalid.
-Usually these errors can be ignored and they can therefore also be filtered out in the event browser.
+Usually, these errors can be ignored and they can therefore also be filtered out in the event browser.
 The event timestamp outside of valid boundaries error will occur when the eventTimestamp is set by the device and the timestamp is either more than a month in the past or more than 2 days in the future.